Symptoms of Hernia Mesh Infection

 Chronic pain.
 Pain is perhaps the number one recognized symptom of a hernia mesh infection.
 This pain is often localized at the site of the hernia repair such as the groin or lower abdomen.
 The pain is often the result of scar tissue that has developed in the are of the hernia mesh or resultant nerve damage.

 Dental problems.
-Unexplained and sudden onset of brittle teeth may be a sign of infected hernia mesh.
+The unexplained and sudden onset of brittle teeth may be a sign of infected hernia mesh.

 Other more vague symptoms can include an overall feeling of malaise.
 This can be as innocuous as a fever, upset stomach, chills, or fatigue.
 If you experience these symptoms following a hernia mesh repair you should see a physician immediately.